psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 A girl, named Ann Gladdis, stated that on the evening in question Miller asked her if she would sell some recruits' clothes which he had.
 Mounser afterwards brought her the bundle.

 Mr. Grapes deposed to finding the bundle at their lodgings in Pyle-street.
 Miller made a long defence, to the effect that when he was blackberrying he " picked up" the bundle.
-Mounser simply said the clothes was given him by Miller to give to Giaddis.
+Mounser simply said the clothes was given him by Miller to give to Gladdis.
 Their defence had the desired effect, and the jury returned a verdict of Not Guilty.
 They then had the impudence to demand the clothes, which request, of course, was not acceded to.

 ```